modelhub-ai/modelhub/README.md

    4. Build the image from the modified Dockerfile_modelhub.
 This will include the modelhub engine into your docker.

-   5. Push the image from the previous step to [DockerHub](https://hub.docker.com/) (required if you want to publish your model on Modelhub, such that the image can be found when starting a model for the first time.
+   5. Push the image from the previous step to [DockerHub](https://hub.docker.com/) (required if you want to publish your model on Modelhub, so the image can be found when starting a model for the first time.
 If you don't plan to publish on Modelhub, this step is optional).

+   -  **_NOTE_** We are planning to provide a few pre-build Docker images for the most common deep learning frameworks, so you do not have to build them yourself.
+For now what we have is not really consolidated yet.
+      Nevertheless, you can check out the Docker install scripts we are using [here](https://github.com/modelhub-ai/modelhub-engine/tree/master/docker), they also serve as examples to prepare your own.
+You can also try any of the existing [pre-build images on DockerHub](https://hub.docker.com/u/modelhub/) - use the ones that start with _modelhub/main__.

 2. **Prepare your model based on the modelhub template**